telerik/ajax-docs/general-information/using-jquery/using-jquery.md

-This help articles shows how to include and use embedded and external jQuery with Telerik® UI for ASP.NET Ajax suite and lists the jQuery version history used by the controls.
+This help articles shows how to include and use embedded and external jQuery with Telerik® UI for ASP.NET AJAX suite and lists the jQuery version history used by the controls.

 1. [Including jQuery](#including-jquery)